qupath/qupath-docs/docs/tutorials/thresholding.rst

 .. tip::

-  You can toggle the overlay on and off by pressing the :guilabel:`C` button in the toolbar (for *classification*... for reasons we shall see later).
+  You can toggle the overlay on and off by pressing the :guilabel:`C` button in the toolbar or :kbd:`C` shortcut key (for *classification*... for reasons we shall see later).

   You can adjust the overlay opacity using the slider at the top, or by scrolling with the :guilabel:`Ctrl` or :guilabel:`Cmd` key pressed.